Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-The Combobox will not be loaded with a default value of the Column Header name.
-If selected that column value of the Student is displayed in the Large Label below the student's Name.
-If it is left blank, the search operation will find the student's name only.
+The ComboBox will not have a default value for the column header name.
+If a column is selected, the corresponding value for the student will be displayed in the large Label below the student’s name.
+If left blank, the search operation will return only the student’s name.

-The search operation method is very flexible and quick.
-We have two methods to find a record.
+The search operation is flexible and fast, supporting two main methods:

-If you want to retrieve an unknown value from a particular column, select a column name from the ComboBox given below the first TextBox on the Form for the search text.
-For example, if you don't know the Height measurement of a student and would like to find out, select the column name Height from the ComboBox.
+To retrieve a value from a specific column, select the column name from the ComboBox located below the search-text TextBox.
+For example, if you want to find a student’s Height, select Height from the ComboBox.

-After setting the above value(s) click on the Find Item Command Button to go for the search operation.
-If the search was successful, then the result will be displayed in the large Label control below the Command Button.
+After setting the search criteria, click the Find Item Command Button.
+If the search is successful, the result will appear in the large Label control below the button.

 The [Find Item] Command Button Click.